AnemoneLabs/nymphemeral/docs/source/install/mixmaster.rst

     cd
     ./socsmtp.sh

-**Now, nymphemeral should be ready to tunnel via Tor messages sent using Mixmaster!**
+**nymphemeral should be ready to tunnel via Tor messages sent using Mixmaster!**

-**Note:** This script will have to be executed every time the system starts up.
+**Note:** You do not need to start *stunnel* again, but this script has to be executed every time the system starts up.

 .. _`another option`: https://www.torproject.org/docs/debian.html.en#ubuntu
 .. _`jeremy bentham remailer`: http://anemone.mooo.com/stats/